How Does a Spinning Bike Work?

 Spinning bikes are specialized bicycles that are typically used for intense cardio training.
-In a gym, you can sometimes find specialized rooms that hold dozens of spinning bikes with rapidly sweating cyclists burning nearly 500 calories in an hour.
-The reason why spinning bikes can burn calories at a high rate has a lot to do with their design.
+In a gym, you can sometimes find specialized rooms that hold dozens of spinning bikes with rapidly sweating cyclists burning nearly 500 calories in an hour-at a normal pace.
+The reason why spinning bikes can burn calories at a high rate has almost everything to do with their design.

 Spinning Bike Construction

-Spinning bikes are designed to hold a person's weight and rapid cycling motion, thanks to a combination of sturdy build and special wheel design.
-The spinning bike's only wheel is connected to a weighted fly wheel that has pedals attached to it.
+Spinning bikes are designed to hold up a person’s weight and rapid cycling motion with a combination of sturdy build and special wheel design.
+The spinning bike’s only wheel is connected to a weighted fly wheel that has pedals attached to it.
 The tension on the wheel can be adjusted by a special knob located either in front of the seat on the frame or in the middle of the handlebar.
-The pedals have straps to keep the cyclist's feet in place during high speeds.
+The pedals have straps to keep the cyclist’s feet in place during high speeds.
 There is no rear wheel, as the spinning bike is designed to be stationary.
 The body construction is made of extra-strong steel in order to handle the stress of continuous body position changes and speed changes.
-The seat is typically smaller than a regular bike's and is uncomfortable to many new riders.
+The seat is typically smaller than a regular bike’s and can be considered uncomfortable to many new riders.

 Using the Spin Bike

-When a cyclist operates a spinning bike, he doesn't keep his butt in the seat and pedal.
+When a cyclist operates a spinning bike, he doesn’t keep his butt in the seat and pedal.
 Many spin classes and training regimens are designed to mimic outdoor cycling through continuously changing terrain.
-Cycling class attendees receive instructions to stand up and cycle rapidly for specific intervals, and alternate from standing on the pedals to crouching atop the seat.
-This is known as "jumping" in spin class lingo.
-Cyclists will also change the tension on the flywheel to mimic anything from climbing hills to sailing down a rapid descent.
+New spinning class attendees can expect instruction to stand up and cycle rapidly for specific intervals; and alternate from standing on the pedals to crouching atop the seat.
+This is known as “jumping” in Spin class.
+Cyclists will also change the tension on the flywheel to anything from climbing hills to sailing down a rapid descent.